abeacock/abeacock.github.io/cv.md

 Very were in the process of migrating from a large legacy java-based e-commerce monolith (Oracle ATG on WebLogic) to AWS-based polyglot microservices: Java (Spring Boot) & Golang backend services with React & Node.js micro- frontends.
 Using numerous AWS services including ECR & ECS, Lambda, DynamoDB, EventBridge, AppMesh & Fargate.
 Code is stored in BitBucket (Git) and services are deployed via CI/CD pipelines using Jenkins.

-* Established a skills matrix and created performance documents for each developer, set up 1-2-1s with my directs
 * Worked with UX & performance teams to ensure an aligned 'organic migration' tech roadmap - 'little & often'
 * Worked with another tribe's Head of Tech to review company tech career ladder, writing job descriptions & adverts
 * Interview feedback: “he said the whole process has been one of the best he has been involved in & really enjoyable”
 * Turned our 'new starter' onboarding process around from a few days to a few hours (kit setup, network access, etc.)
-* Contractor onboarding feedback - “well to be fair its been the smoothest onboarding so far, and I've been on a few, good goal to aspire towards hopefully that's some reassurance that you guys are going the right way!”
-* Formed a working group to ensure a better developer experience: high powered laptops, full admin rights, etc.
 * Pushed production support down to the squads to ensure that root causes could be investigated and fixed
 * Organised a multi-disiplined team to investigate two key problem areas that had existed for over 3 weeks, found the cause on day 2, got full solution mapped out on day 3, and was in production and resolved on day 4
 * Reduced the time taken to log and submit engineer on-call & overtime claims from hours to a few minutes
 * Direct report feedback - “To be honest you have done more in this space than 3 previous managers combined”
-* Internal recuitment team feedback - “Andrew was really sharp at coming back on feedback within 24 hours on workable, and allowing us to schedule in 30 min intro interviews directly into his calendar, which gives candidates a great experience.
-X was hired within 2 weeks as a result of this.”
-* Researched & introduced MS Teams 'Shifts' for the whole tribe to track holidays, days off, self-isolation, sickness
-* Created screencasts to detail the process of setting up Shifts, these have since been shared with the whole company
-* Founding member & now sole organiser of the Liverpool Tech Talks meetup group

 ---
 ## Senior Software Engineer / Team Leader – [Hansard International](https://www.hansard.com/) (remote)